jakecernet/KrokyPlus/README.md

 ## How to use it

-First, you login with your Kroky username and password.
+First, you register with your Kroky username and password.

 <img src="http://www2.arnes.si/~jcern4/Posnetek%20zaslona%202023-04-22%20121453.png" width="1000px">